rootiest/neoterm/README.md

 the terminal emulator.

-On other platforms you can use the traditional methods to create a shortcut to run `neovide -- -u '~/.config/neoterm/neoterm.lua'`
+On other platforms you can use the traditional methods to create a shortcut to run:
+`neovide -- -u '~/.config/neoterm/neoterm.lua'`

 ## Extras